 A study of basic algebraic structures, including groups, rings, and fields.
-Prerequisite: MATH 2651.
+Prerequisite: MATH 3501 or permission of Instructor

 3535 ADVANCED GEOMETRY

 A study of synthetic Euclidean Geometry with special emphasis on the principles of duality and the non-rigid transformation such as homothetic, inversion, pole and polar, and projective.
 Prerequisite: MATH 2535.